The district of Tendring is one of the safest places to live in the UK.

-The partnership includes Tendring District Council, Essex Police, Essex County Council, Police and Crime Commissioner's Office, Essex Fire Authority, Essex Community Rehabilitation Company, North East Essex NHS and Community Voluntary Services Tendring and have identified the following four priorities to improve community safety:
+The partnership includes Tendring District Council, Essex Police, Essex County Council, Police, Fire and Crime Commissioner's Office, Essex Community Rehabilitation Company, North East Essex NHS and Community Voluntary Services Tendring.

 - Anti-Social Behaviour affects families and communities and by addressing these activities we can help improve the quality of life in the community.

-To reduce harm to and safeguard vulnerable victims (including Children) from:
+To reduce harm to and safeguard vulnerable victims (including children) from: